The holiday season is upon us and that can only mean one thing: it’s time for our annual Countdown to Christmas activities!

 What better way to kick off December than by writing a letter to Santa!
 Depending on the age of your child I am including three different templates.

-If your child is old enough to write, use this blank template.
+If your child is old enough to write, they can use the lined letter to write thier note.
 In need of a little assistance?
-This fill-in-the-blank template is the way to go.
-Finally, if your child is really young like mine, use this template and have them draw a picture of what they want.
+The fill in the blank one is the way to go.
+Finally, if your child is really young like mine, use the third one and have them draw a picture of what they want for Christmas.

 December 2: Make Santa Searchers